Etron-RA/RetroAchievements/Tutorials/05_Pointers/Example_5A.md

 # Example 5A: Get Over Here!
 Spider-Man has an impressive rogues gallery of animal based villains that he must stop to protect the citizens of New York.
 In this achievement Scorpion is trying to settle a score with J. Jonah Jameson and Spider-Man is the only one who can save him.
-As a challenge the web-slinging Spider-Man must defeat Scorpion without taking damage, letting Jameson take damage, or letting Scorpion find Jameson’s hiding place.<br>
+As a challenge the web-slinger must defeat Scorpion without taking damage, letting Jameson take damage, or letting Scorpion find Jameson’s hiding place.<br>

 ![Spider-Man Vs. Scorpion](Spiderman_Vs_Scorpion.png)
 ```